goldentroll/learn-javascript/project-javascript-n1-interactive-web-pages/README.md

 5. Create another button set caption to Guess Number.
 It prompt a number from user and check if it equal to lucky number alert "You won" else aler "You lose."

-6. Afetr 10 second of loading page, show a small banner at the top of the page and show this message:
+6. After 10 seconds of loading page, show a small banner at the top of the page and show this message:
    " You are winner .
 Do not give up"
    Put a close button next to banner and remove the banner when user click on it.